Jane Heap: Life

 Heap was born in Topeka, Kansas, where her father was the warden of the local mental asylum.
-Her grandmother was related to Lapps living above the Arctic Circle.
+Her grandmother was related to Sámi living above the Arctic Circle.
 After completing her high school education, she moved to Chicago, where she enrolled in the Art Institute of Chicago, and continued to take night school classes there even after she became an art teacher at the Lewis Institute.

 It was while working at the Lewis Institute, in 1908, that she first met Florence Reynolds, a student and the daughter of a prosperous Chicago businessman.
 Reynolds and Heap became lovers, in 1910 travelling together to Germany, where Heap studied tapestry weaving.
 They remained friends throughout their lives, although they often lived apart, and despite the fact that Heap formed romantic attachments with many other women.
 From the late 1930s, Heap became the companion of the founding editor of British Vogue and head designer at Worth London Elspeth Champcommunal.

 In 1912, Heap helped found Maurice Browne's Chicago Little Theatre, an influential avant-garde theatre group presenting the works of Chekhov, Strindberg and Ibsen and other contemporary works.